neo4j/neo4j-graphrag-python/docs/source/user_guide_pipeline.rst

     from neo4j_genai.pipeline import Pipeline

     pipe = Pipeline()
-    pipe.add_component("first_addition", ComponentAdd())
+    pipe.add_component("a", ComponentAdd())
-    pipe.add_component("second_addition", ComponentAdd())
+    pipe.add_component("b", ComponentAdd())

-    pipe.connect("first_addition", "second_addition", {"number2": "a.result"})
+    pipe.connect("a", "b", {"number2": "a.result"})
     asyncio.run(pipe.run({"a": {"number1": 10, "number2": 1}, "b": {"number1": 4}))
     # result: 10+1+4 = 15

-1. First, a pipeline is created and two components named "a" and "b" are added to it
+1. First, a pipeline is created, and two components named "a" and "b" are added to it.
-2. Then, the two components are connected such that "b" runs after "a" and the "number2" parameter for component "b" will be the result of component "a".
+2. Next, the two components are connected so that "b" runs after "a", with the "number2" parameter for component "b" being the result of component "a".
-3. Finally, the pipeline can be run using 10 and 1 as input parameters for "a".
-Component "b" will receive 11 (10 + 1, result of "a") as number1, and 4 as "number2" (as specified in the pipeline.run parameters)
+3. Finally, the pipeline is run with 10 and 1 as input parameters for "a".
+Component "b" will receive 11 (10 + 1, the result of "a") as "number1" and 4 as "number2" (as specified in the pipeline.run parameters).

 .. warning::